 Licenses and Permits

-Depending on the location of your business, you may need to obtain licenses or permits to operate legally.
+Depending on the location of your business, you may need to obtain permits and licenses for your staffing agency to operate legally.
 For example, in the United States, you may need a permit from the Department of Labor or the Employment Standards Administration.
 The cost and requirements for licenses and permits vary from location to location, so it is essential to do your research beforehand.

 On average, you can expect to pay around $1,000 in licensing and permit fees.
 You may be able to save if you apply early and check for discounts.